saharadeserte/saharadeserte/README.md

 - 🔭 I’m currently working on an application that is a **Web Novel Archiver**

 - ⚡ Fun fact: **I had absolutely no experience in web parsing, just started with a passion for reading.
-But so far it can automaticaly scan through hundreds of chapters, format them(with customizations), and compile them into a .PDF or .EPUB.
+But so far it can automaticaly scan through hundreds of online chapters, format them(with custom REGEX queries), and compile them into a .PDF or .EPUB.
 I am trying to find a way to implement a way to edit the metadata of the EPUB (like Calibre Biblioteca), but the function is more than good enough for my hobby.**

 <h3 align="left">Connect with me: </h3>
 📧 Email: saharayahabibti@gmail.com